 Here it is: The song that made Olivia Munn reveal that she marinates her ta-tas.

 The inimitable Dr. Demento has made "Boobs" one of his show's most-played songs of recent years.
 It's on his 2008 fan club CD, and listener requests helped place the song at #3 in his Funny 25 both in 2007 and 2008.
 One guy's math puts it among the doc's top 50 songs of all time.
 The lyrics, meanwhile, are the most visited of Amiright's 70,000 parody lyrics pages.

 Mainstream DJs have also cozied up to "Boobs"; it has appeared on numerous radio shows, and WPLR's Chaz and AJ even invited Spaff onto their morning show for an erudite discussion of "Boobs" and boobs.
 Australian DJs The Social Twits went a couple of bases further, interviewing Robert and Spaff on their syndicated show and coercing them to record an "Augmented Version" - padded out with two more verses of euphemisms gleaned from listener contributions.

-The song has generated dozens of DIY videos, several of which have racked [heh heh] up hundreds of thousands of views.
-The most popular of these, by Dan Saul Knight, has tallied over three million views on YouTube [despite requiring an adult login], three million [and "Immortal" status] on Funny or Die, nearly four million on YouTube (despite requiring age verification), over a million on Break.com, and countless more elsewhere.
-Attack of the Show [with the aforementioned Ms. Munn] named it one of the Top Five Things on the Web.
+The song has generated dozens of DIY videos.
+One adult site has a version that has tallied almost nine million views.
+A less-explicit (and the most popular) version has racked up (heh heh) over six million views (and "Immortal" status) on Funny or Die, nearly four million on YouTube (despite requiring age verification), over a million on Break.com, and countless more elsewhere, and Attack of the Show (with the aforementioned Ms. Munn) named it one of the Top Five Things on the Web.

 So what are you waiting for?
-Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD The FuMP Volume 2.
+Get "99 Words for Boobs" now via the BUY or DOWNLOAD button above and/or on the CD Spaff.com Presents The Best of Robert Lund.
 If you don't, it means you don't like boobs.
 Really.